-For over 40-years in hundreds of fiduciary assignments throughout the world, Equity Development Systems, Ltd., as assignee has judiciously guided and skillfully represented creditors, investors, and myriad other stakeholders in the disposition of their troubled accounts.
+For over 40-years in hundreds of assignments throughout the world, Equity Development Systems, Ltd., has judiciously guided and skillfully represented creditors, investors, and myriad other stakeholders in the disposition of their troubled accounts.

-From National Priority List Superfund Sites—to a decommissioned nuclear-powered aircraft carrier—to the pencils-on-the-desk—we handle it all.
-We have successfully managed and generated billions of dollars for our global clientele in the conversion of their distressed assets to cash.
-We specialize in handling the disposition of Environmentally-Sensitive and Impaired Real and Moveable Assets (Superfund and Brownfields Sites), Hospitality, Gaming, Resorts, Shipyards/Admiralty/Maritime, Aviation, Automotive (Manufacturing and Retail), Heavy Industrial, Oil & Gas/Minerals, High-Value Residential distressed assets and complex—highly-contentious special assets and situations.
-Our award-winning services have earned us the distinction of being the only Court-Appointed Receiver (Assignee) in the country that the United States Environmental Protection Agency (USEPA) allows to conduct such General Assignment services on active Superfund Sites.
-And, and we are pleased to serve as Keepers for the U.S. Marshals Service for federal court seizures of assets under admiralty jurisdiction.
-We are the measure by which all assignee-fiduciaries are judged.
+From National Priority List Superfund Sites—to a decommissioned nuclear-powered aircraft carrier—to the pencils-on-the-desk—we handle it all, and we have successfully managed and generated Billions of Dollars for our global clientele in the conversion of their distressed assets to cash.
+We specialize in handling the disposition of complex and highly-contentious special assets and special situations: Environmentally-Sensitive and Impaired Real and Moveable Property (Superfund and Brownfields Sites), Hospitality, Gaming, Resorts, Shipyards/Admiralty/Maritime, Aviation (Fixed and Rotor), Automotive (Manufacturing and Retail), Heavy Industrial, Oil & Gas/Minerals, Commercial and High-Value Residential Real Estate.

 The basic process in an Assignment for the Benefit of Creditors is that the business (Assignor) turns over its assets, both real and moveable, to an independent third-party neutral (Assignee [EDS]) who is the responsible fiduciary for divesting the assets and settling with creditors.

-EDS marshals on-site 24/7/365 throughout the world to act as impartial fiduciaries in securing and operating troubled accounts facing operational or financial challenges.
+EDS marshals on-site 24/7/365 throughout the country to secure and operate troubled accounts facing operational or financial challenges.
 Our experts work diligently with all stakeholders to protect, maintain and enhance the going-concern value of the business and business assets that might otherwise be lost during bankruptcies, foreclosures, restructurings, and other actions while actively pursuing permanent solutions.

 An Assignment for the Benefit of Creditors is a voluntary and arms-length transaction that provides a speedy, orderly disposition and equitable liquidation of the firm’s assets and subsequent distribution to its creditors.
 It is similar to a Chapter 7 liquidation process but is far quicker and much less expensive and, therefore, generally derives a larger distribution to all creditors.